LouisBrunner/bggp2021/README.md

 ## Content

+### ELF

+The binary can be used as a x86 ELF binary on Linux 32bit.
+It will return `2` as a status code.

+### ZIP

-The binary contains a basic program retuning `2` as a status code as well as a ZIP archive containing the program itself.
+The binary can be unzipped as a ZIP archive containing a single file.